Elizabeth's CONTACT: email@example.com

 - Solstice literary magazine: feature interview with Elizabeth; Jan, 2017

 - Solstice literary magazine: essay by Elizabeth published in August, 2015

 - American Book Review; book review by Elizabeth of story collection Psycho Dream Factory; Summer, 2012

 - New Ohio Review; short essay on Virginia Woolf; 2012

 - VIDA/Her Kind; online magazine; featured Guest Author; summer, 2012; also featured as Guest Post author on GloriaSirens blog; 2014.

 - The Nervous Breakdown; online magazine; excerpt and interview with Elizabeth featured; fall, 2011

-- Celebrities in Disgrace blog: Elizabeth's blog has drawn over 200,000 hits and has been linked by the Huffington Post; it has featured Guest authors such as Leslea Newman, original quotes from stars like Zooey Deshanel and interviews with rockers like Nelson, John Payne and Nikki Sixx of Motley Crue, who Tweeted about the blog; Elizabeth has blogged on celeb-related Pop Culture issues at: www.celebritiesindisgrace.wordpress.com
+- Celebrities in Disgrace blog: Elizabeth's blog was linked by the Huffington Post; it has featured Guest authors such as Leslea Newman, original quotes from stars like Zooey Deshanel and interviews with rockers like Nelson, John Payne and Nikki Sixx of Motley Crue, who Tweeted about the blog; Elizabeth blogged on celeb-related Pop Culture issues.

 - American Book Review; book review; 2005

 - Post Road: Feature Interview with Elizabeth; Summer, 2004